gabrielmansour/misiek-page-category/readme.txt

 `mpc_widget_categories($title, $total, $expend, $category_names, $category_ids);`

-**$title** variable displays title name of page category and must be false or string.
+**$title** variable displays title name of page category and must be false or string, or null to hide the title completely.

 **$total** variable, if set true it displays total pages in (n) next to the category name.
 Must be true or false.